Skip to main content

 Jordan Elliott is a Reservist in the Canadian Armed Forces, in the Cadet Organization Administration and Training Service as a Cadet Instructor Cadre Officer.
 She is currently working full-time with the Cadet Program as the Public Affairs Officer for the Regional Cadet Support Unit (Atlantic).
 Originally from Halifax, N.S., Jordan holds a Bachelor of Arts in English Literature and History from Mount Allison University and a Certificate in Indigenous Studies from Dalhousie University.
 She has been working in the field of communication since 2017.
 Jordan is the proud mother of a busy toddler (currently enrolled at the Shearwater Childcare Centre) and wife of a Lt(N).

-• Kate Pinset
+• Kate Pinsent

-Kate Pinset
+Kate Pinsent

 Board Member View Bio

-Kate Pinset
+Kate Pinsent

-Kate Pinset
+Kate Pinsent

 Board Member